ShaylenReddy42/TheAutomatedGitHubReleaseTrials/README.md

 * The initial GitHub service connection I had, didn't satisfy the task, so I had to create a new one
 * I forgot to specify the pool
-* And I incorrectly used a predefined variable, no idea how that happens
+* And I incorrectly used a predefined variable, no idea how that happened

-Well, that's it for these trials, didn't think I'd get on the first trigger rule because I misunderstood the definition of it in the docs and had a different idea in my other repo, "Seelan's Tyres" [here](https://github.com/ShaylenReddy42/Seelans-Tyres/commit/78dd7fea58e68b4452a54cdec0d434c4ff649524)
+Well, that's it for these trials, didn't think I'd get it on the first trigger rule because I misunderstood the definition of it in the docs and had a different idea in my other repo, "Seelan's Tyres" [here](https://github.com/ShaylenReddy42/Seelans-Tyres/commit/78dd7fea58e68b4452a54cdec0d434c4ff649524)